JuanPabloDiaz/freeForGeeks/README.md

 - [The Odin Project](https://www.theodinproject.com/) is a **free online learning platform** that teaches you to code. ⭐ [GitHub](https://github.com/TheOdinProject)
 - [Cloud Study Network](https://cloudstudy.net/) is a curated list of free courses & certifications.. ⭐ [21k stars](https://github.com/cloudcommunity/Free-Certifications)
 - [Free-Courses-For-Everyone](https://github.com/MasterBrian99/Free-Courses-For-Everyone)
+- [Sololearn](https://www.sololearn.com/) is a free online learning platform that teaches you to code.
+Courses in Python, C++, Java, JavaScript, Web Fundamentals and more. ⭐ [GitHub]()
+  [SQLCourse](https://www.sqlcourse.com/) "Interactive Online SQL Training."
+"This unique introductory SQL tutorial not only provides easy-to-understand SQL instructions, but it allows you to practice what you learn using the on-line SQL interpreter.
+You will receive immediate results after submitting your SQL commands.
+You will be able to create your own unique tables as well as perform selects, inserts, updates, deletes, and drops on your tables."
+  [Open Source Society University](https://github.com/ossu) Open-source, community-driven university offering free, self-taught education in computer science, bioinformatics, and data science.
+  [CS50](https://www.youtube.com/c/cs50) "This is CS50, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.
+Demanding, but definitely doable.
+Social, but educational.
+A focused topic, but broadly applicable skills.
+CS50 is the quintessential Harvard (and Yale!) course. "
+  [Geek's Lesson](https://www.youtube.com/c/GeeksLesson/) "This channel is about the art of computer science, consisting of educational contents from experts all around the world.
+We provide contents related to computer science domain such as Mathematics, Machine Learning, IT security, System Administration, Deep learning, Data Science, Natural language processing and Statistics.
+All contents of this channel solely dedicated for educational or research purpose in computer science. "
+  [The Missing Semester of your CS Education](https://missing.csail.mit.edu/) Everything you should learn in a computer science degree program, but don't.
+"We’ll teach you how to master the command-line, use a powerful text editor, use fancy features of version control systems, and much more!"
+Command line, Vim, environments, debugging, metaprogramming, security and cryptography, and more.
+From MIT CSAIL.
+  [Geeks for Geeks](https://www.geeksforgeeks.org/about/) Guides in various topics in programming, from data structures to algorithms, to interviewing and more.
+Practice programs, etc.

 ## Job Boards